rosshadden/thesis/06-analysis.md

 In contrast, each one of the requests in the AJAX method makes a separate call to the server, creating a new connection.
 In the latter variant, there are 1024 separate AJAX requests made to the server, while there is only ever one WebSocket connection.

-The series testing scenario is a logical extension of the theory that this entire paper was created for, which is that the gap between requests may be mitigated or even mitigated by making intelligent uses of WebSockets.
+The series testing scenario is a logical extension of the theory that this entire paper was created for, which is that the gap between requests may be mitigated or even entirely circumvented by making intelligent uses of WebSockets.
 It takes this concept to an extreme, in which there are many such gaps omitted.
 There is overhead in making requests, such as the SYN and ACK handshake between client and server, as well as the HTTP headers that need to be sent with each payload.
 In bypassing the latency gaps, this overhead is eliminated as well.